 If you cannot attend, I strongly encourage you to exercise your right to vote by appointing a proxy to vote at the AGM on your behalf.
-To appoint a proxy, please complete the enclosed form and send it to the Company's registrar, Equiniti Limited ('Equiniti'), in the envelope provided.
-Alternatively, you can appoint a proxy online at www.sharevote.co.uk.
-Instructions are provided on the reverse of the enclosed form.
+You can appoint a proxy online, which is a quick and easy way of doing this.
+Simply go to www.sharevote.co.uk and follow the instructions.
+Alternatively you can appoint a proxy using the enclosed proxy form.
+A completed form should be sent to the Company's registrar, Equiniti Limited ('Equiniti'), in the envelope provided.

+For more information on appointing a proxy, please refer to the proxy form.

-Proxy appointments must be received by Equiniti no later than 11.00 am on Tuesday 10 May 2016.
+Proxy appointments must be received by Equiniti no later than 11.00 am on Tuesday 9 May 2017.